OpenBCI/Documentation/docs/02Cyton/05-Cyton_Board_Programming_Tutorial.md

 title: Cyton Board Programming Tutorial
 ---

 # **Note, you do not need to do any board programming if you want to use the Cyton out-of-the-box.** All OpenBCI boards ship already programmed, i.e. with firmware already uploaded.
 If you're curious about how we do it, keep reading!
-If you just want to start streaming EEG/EMG/ECG data right away, head over to the [software page.](06Software/00-SoftwareLanding.md)
+If you just want to start streaming EEG/EMG/ECG data right away, head over to [Getting Started.](https://docs.openbci.com/docs/01GettingStarted/GettingStartedLanding)

 ## Overview